jfrog/trainings/course-2/lab-1/README.md

 ### Identity token

-Generate an identity token (will inherit the permission related to the current user)
+Generate an identity token (will inherit the permission related to the current user) by executing the following command

 ```bash
 curl \